graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 And perhaps that is the deeper source of unease — not that systems have failed, but that the ones replacing them are still forming, still opaque, and not yet worthy of trust.

 If hope exists, it will not come from the restoration of what was.
 It will come from what we are willing to build next.
+It will be built in institutions small enough to be accountable, technologies designed with restraint, and communities willing to recover the habit of truth.

 The preamble to the Charter does not begin with *We the states* or *We the governments*.
 It begins with *We the peoples*.
 That was a deliberate choice by delegates who understood that institutions, left unchecked, tend toward self-perpetuation rather than service.
 Whatever legitimate order comes next will not be restored by institutions correcting themselves from within.
 It will be built, if it is built at all, by peoples who decide that the moral substance of that 1945 compact — not its imperfect architecture, but its underlying demand for dignity, equality, and cooperative restraint — remains worth the effort of reconstruction.